-The 401(k) Plan & ESOP is a tax-qualified defined contribution retirement savings plan available to all Company employees who have attained age 21 and are either scheduled to complete one year of service or have completed one year of service, as defined by the 401(k) Plan & ESOP.
+The 401(k) Plan & ESOP is a tax-qualified defined contribution retirement savings plan available to all Company employees who have attained age 21 and are either scheduled to complete one year of service or have completed one year of service (1,000 hours of service in a twelve-month period), as defined by the 401(k) Plan & ESOP.
+Employees are eligible to enroll on the first of the month following 30 days of service.
 Participants in the 401(k) Plan & ESOP may contribute up to the limit prescribed by the Internal Revenue Service on a before-tax or after-tax basis.
 The Company matches 100% of the first 1% of pay contributed to the plan plus 50% of the next 5% of compensation for a total matching contribution of 3.5% of compensation.
 Additionally, the Company can make discretionary contributions to the 401(k) Plan & ESOP based on its financial performance.
 All Company contributions to this retirement plan since 2013 have been made in cash and vest at the rate of 20% per year with full vesting following five years of benefit service.
 Prior to 2013, Company contributions were made in Company stock.
 The NEOs participate in the 401(k) Plan & ESOP.
 The Company may make discretionary contributions to the 401(k) portion of the 401(k) Plan & ESOP to offset the elimination of interest credits to the Pension Plan, as described above.
-The value of Company contributions to the 401(k) Plan & ESOP are included in the Summary Compensation Table on page 30.
+The value of Company contributions to the 401(k) Plan & ESOP are included in the Summary Compensation Table included herein.